🏈 2026 Season Registration NOW OPEN β€” Winchester Youth Football 🏈

 Our practice and game schedules are not finalized and are subject to change.
 That said, our preliminary schedule is:: 8/3/26 - 8/27/26: Mon, Tues, Wed, Thurs 4:30 - 6:30 PM :: 9/1/26 - Season end: Tues 4:30 - 6:30 PM, Thurs 4:30 - 6:30 PM, Sat 8:30 - 10 AM :: 8 weeks of games on Sundays, Grade 1/2 @ 9 AM, Grade 3/4 @ 10:30 AM, Grade 5/6 @ 12 PM

-Most games kick off between 8:00 AM and 11:00 AM on Saturdays.
+Most games kick off between 8:00 AM and 11:00 AM on Sundays.
 Game length varies by division but typically runs 1.5–2 hours including warm-ups.
 Players should arrive 45 minutes before kickoff.
 The full game day schedule, with times for all four divisions, is published at the start of each week on our website and emailed to registered families.

-Safety & Pop Warner Rules
+Safety & League Rules

 Any player who shows signs of a concussion during practice or a game is immediately removed and cannot return until cleared in writing by a licensed physician.
 Winchester Youth Football follows a strict Return to Play protocol: players must be symptom-free and receive physician clearance before practicing or competing.
 Coaches are trained in concussion recognition and take all potential head injury reports seriously, regardless of how minor they appear.